-3. In respect of strength.
-Imaginations of the heart are only, i. e. purely The nearer anything is in union with the root, the more radical evil. strength it hath.
-The first ebullitions of light and heat from the sun are more vigorous than the remoter beams; and the steams of a dunghill more noisome next that putrefied body than when they are dilated in the air.
-Grace is stronger in the heart operations than in the outward streams; and sin more foul in the imagination of the thoughts of the heart than in the act.
-In the text the outward wickedness of the world is passed over with a short expression; but the Holy Ghost dwells upon the description of the wicked imagination, because there lay the mass, Ps. v.
-9. Man's inward part is very wickedness, קר בם הוות, a whole nest of vipers.
+3. In respect of strength.-Imaginations of the heart are "only," that is, purely, "evil."
+The nearer any thing is in union with the root, the more radical strength it hath.
+The first ebullitions of light and heat from the sun are more vigorous than the remoter beams; and the steams of a dunghill more noisome next that putrified body, than when they are dilated in the air.
+Grace is stronger in the heart-operations than in the outward streams; and sin more foul in the imagination of the thoughts of the heart, than in the act.
+In the text, the outward wickedness of the world is passed-over with a short expression; but the Holy Ghost dwells upon the description of the wicked "imagination," because there lay the mass.
+Man's "inward part is very wickednesses," קרבם חוות (Psalm v.
+9,) a whole nest of vipers.
 Thoughts are the immediate spawn of the original corruption, and therefore partake more of the strength and nature of it.
-Acts are more distant, being the children of our thoughts, but the grandchildren of our natural pravity; besides, they lie nearest to that wickedness in the inward part, sucking the breast of that poisonous dam that bred them.
-The strength of our thoughts is also reinforced by being kept in, for want of opportunity to act them; as liquors in close glasses ferment and increase their sprightliness.
-Musing, either carnal or spiritual, makes the fire burn the hotter, Ps. xxxix.
-3; as the fury of fire is doubled by being pent up in a furnace.
-Outward acts are but the sprouts ; the sap and juice lies in the wicked imagination or contrivance, which hath a strength in it to produce a thousand fruits as poisonous as the former.
-The members are the instruments or 'weapons, $\delta \pi \lambda \alpha$, of unrighteousness,' Rom. vi.
-13; now the whole strength which doth manage the weapon lies in the arm that wields it, the weapon of itself could do no hurt without a force impressed.
-Let me add this too, that sin in thoughts is more simply sin.
-In acts, there may be some occasional good to others, for a good man will make use of the sight of sin committed by others to increase his hatred of it; but in our sinful thoughts there is no occasion of good to others, they lying locked up from the view of man.
+Acts are more distant, being the children of our thoughts, but the grandchildren of our natural pravity.
+Besides, they lie nearest to that wickedness in the inward part, sucking the breast of that poisonous dam that bred them.
+The strength of our thoughts is also reinforced by being kept-in, for want of opportunity to act them; as liquors in close glasses ferment and increase their sprightliness.
+"Musing," either carnal or spiritual, makes "the fire burn" the hotter; (Psalm xxxix.
+3;) as the fury of fire is doubled by being pent in a furnace.
+Outward acts are but the sprouts; the sap and juice lie in the wicked imagination or contrivance, which hath a strength in it to produce a thousand fruits as poisonous as the former.
+"The members" are the "instruments," or "weapons," όπλα, "of unrighteousness:" (Rom. vi.
+13:) now, the whole strength which doth manage the weapon lies in the arm that wields it; the weapon of itself could do no hurt without a force impressed. me add this too, that sin in thoughts is more simply sin.
+In acts there may be some occasional good to others; for a good man will make use of the sight of sin committed by others to increase his hatred of it; but in our sinful thoughts there is no occasion of good to others, they lying locked-up from the view of man.